Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Radiation therapy is one way to treat anal cancer.
 This treatment is also called radiotherapy.
-It uses X-rays to control the growth of cancer cells.
-Radiation is a local treatment.
-That means it affects the cancer cells only in the area treated.
+It uses X-rays to destroy and control the growth of cancer cells.
+This is a local treatment.
+That means it affects the cancer cells only in the area that is treated.

 For this treatment, you see a radiation oncologist.
 This doctor specializes in the use of radiation to kill cancer cells.
-This doctor decides how often you need radiation and at what dose.
+This doctor decides what kind of radiation you need, how often you need it, and at what dose.

-For internal radiation, the doctor places the radiation inside you.
+For internal radiation, your healthcare provider places the radiation inside you.
 He or she places a source, such as radioactive pellets, in or near the cancer.

 For anal cancer, internal radiation is used much less often than external radiation.
-When internal radiation therapy is used, it's usually given along with external radiation therapy.
+When internal radiation is used, it's often given along with external radiation therapy.

 Radiation affects both normal cells and cancer cells.
 This means it can cause side effects.
-Here are some common side effects of radiation for people with anal cancer:
+Some side effects can be treated.
+They may even get better or go away over time after treatment ends.
+Here are some common side effects of radiation for anal cancer:

 Diarrhea, sometimes with some rectal bleeding